Timestamping and Synchronization

-LVMI systems typically collect very large frame imagery (100 Mpixels to a 10 Gpixels per frame) using arrays of smaller cameras or
+LVMI systems typically collect very high pixe-density imagery (100 Mpixels to a 10 Gpixels per frame) using arrays of cameras or

-multiple focal plane sensors which are then processed to form a large single image mosaic.
+multiple focal plane sensors, which are then composited into one single image.

-LVMI systems may incorporate more than one sensor modality.
-For example, an HD MI (i.e. 24 - 60 Hz frame rate) camera might be present in addition
+LVMI systems may incorporate multiple sensor modalities.
+For example, an HD MI (i.e. 24 - 60 Hz frame rate) camera in conjunction with

-to the large image array.
-LVMI systems typically collect very large volumes of data (terabytes to petabytes during a collection) and may provide Motion
+the larger image array.
+LVMI systems typically collect large volumes of data (terabytes to petabytes during a collection) and may provide Motion

-Imagery streaming services off of the platform during data collects.
+Imagery streaming services off platform during data collects.